jakemcc/jakemccrary.com/source/_posts/2016-11-16-the-guide-to-distributed-work.markdown

 harder to notice.
 One-on-ones provide a time for that information to come out.

-### Chat rooms

-Chat room applications (IRC, Slack, HipChat, etc) are pretty great.
-They provide a medium of communication that has a lower barrier to entry than email.
-Chat tools definitely have a place in the distributed teams tool chest.

-The chat room becomes even more central to work once you start including useful bots in the room.
-These bots can perform many functions.
-You can just look at the [Slack App Directory](https://slack.com/apps) to see some of the many bots that people are producing.

-For a certain class of automated messages I'd recommend setting up a separate channel.
-This room can be dedicated to certain types of automated messages.
-These messages tend to be ones that are useful to see periodically but you don't want cluttering up your main channel.
-Often these types of messages are something that happen frequently, such as git commits or Trello card updates.
-It is nice to see them in a single spot but they should not be able to interrupt conversation.

-Chat rooms can also be a big time sink.
-They are one more source of concentration interrupting notifications.
-The feeling of missing out on conversation can drive some people to join a large number of channels.
-They also give a feeling of immediacy that isn't actually there.

-Despite having search functionality, I've found it difficult to find a previous conversation in chat applications.
-If something important is said in a chat, I'd recommend extracting it from the chat application and recording the decision somewhere else.

-I'd also recommend turning off notifications for all but most definite "someone is trying to reach me" triggers.
-Encourage members of your chat to use entire channel notifications sparingly and only for messages that immediately need everyone's attention.
-There are not many messages that immediately require everyone's attention.

-It can also be a challenge to follow chat conversations, especially if they span a larger unit of time.
-Don't be afraid to move a conversation to email or another medium that is better suited for longer discussions.

-Many chat solutions offer the ability to have private rooms or direct messaging to a user.
-Don't be afraid of using these private communications but before communicating something ask if it should be in a public room.
-It can be difficult to ask a question and admit you don't know something but seeing that dialogue might help others.
-Similarly, having discussions about a feature, bug, or task can help spread knowledge.

-### Email

-Despite all of the efforts to replace email; email is still useful.
-It is the common form of communication between companies, it is pervasive, and it usually has pretty good search.

-A good email thread can keep a topic contained in a form that is possible to follow.
-Unlike a chat room, there aren't off-topic interjections from uninvolved parties.

-### Phone

-You shouldn't be afraid of calling someone.
-Just recognize that this is an interruption.
-Have a directory of telephone numbers for employees that is accessible everyone.

-The downside of phone conversations it that they aren't automatically persisted.
-It can be worth following up a phone discussion with an email summarizing the discussion and the next steps.

-### Picking the right communication medium

-When you are working on a distributed team you no longer can walk over to someone's desk and interrupt them.
-This is great.
-Not every question deserves an immediate answer.

-Agree with your team when to use different forms of communication.
-Set expectations with regards to response times and urgency for different mediums.
-Maybe direct chat messages are expected to be responded to under 10 minutes.
-Perhaps emails are OK having a delay of a few hours.
-This is something your group will need to decide.

 ### Meet in person

 You should have your distributed team or company meet in person.
 This